offchan42/machine-learning-curriculum/README.md

 A set of machine learning techniques specialized at training deep artificial neural networks (DNN).

 * [A friendly introduction to Deep Learning and Neural Networks](https://www.youtube.com/watch?v=BR9h47Jtqyw)
+* [A Neural Network Playground](http://playground.tensorflow.org/) Tinker with a simple neural network designed to help you visualize the learning process
 * [A Guide to Deep Learning by YN^2](http://yerevann.com/a-guide-to-deep-learning/) a curated maths guide to Deep Learning
 * [Practical Deep Learning For Coders Course at Fast.ai](http://course.fast.ai/) taught by Jeremy Howard (Kaggle's #1 competitor 2 years running, and founder of Enlitic)
 * [Deep learning - Udacity](https://www.udacity.com/course/deep-learning--ud730) recommended for visual learner who knows some ML, this course provides high abstraction ideas of deep learning, dense intuitive details put in a short amount of time